 This custardy creamed corn casserole recipe is SO good you’ll want to scrape the dish clean to get every last bit of caramelized goodness.
 Just like my grandma made it!

 This corn casserole is still on the menu for every single family gathering we host today.
 If it’s potluck style, I can almost guarantee that the first question I get is: “Who’s bringing the corn casserole?” followed by, “Who’s bringing the pickles?”
-(If you don’t know about the pickles I’m referring to, check out this pickle wraps recipe ASAP!)
+(If you don’t know what pickles I’m referring to, check out this pickle wraps recipe ASAP!)
 Oh, and also the cream cheese cranberry salad if we’re talking Thanksgiving…

 Why is this creamed corn casserole dish such a staple?
 Partially because it’s so darn easy to make, even in large quantities, but mainly because it’s absolutely delicious whether it’s hot, warm, or cold!
 Seriously, my kids have been known to scrape the dish completely clean, getting every last bit of caramelized goodness from the corners.